HappyTetrahedron/potato/touchscreen.md

 *Disclaimer: I'm writing this up from memory and I'm completely unsure whether this is correct*

-To automatically load the kernel module on boot, copy the .ko file to /lib/modules/extramodules<kernelversion>/ Then, go to /lib/modprobe.d and create a new text file named "gslx680_ts_acpi.conf" containing the following line:
+To automatically load the kernel module on boot, copy the .ko file to /lib/modules/extramodules<kernelversion>/ Then, go to /etc/modules-load.d and create a new text file named "gslx680_ts_acpi.conf" containing the following line:

-insmod /lib/modules/extramodules<kernelversion>/gslx680_ts_acpi.ko
+    gslx680_ts_acpi

+After that, run as root:

+    depmod

+Try whether adding the module worked by running

+    modprobe gslx680_ts_acpi

+If that did't yell at you, automatically loading the module on boot should work now.

 ## Calibrate